BreakellrZ/Escape_Room/readme.md

 1. I found a thread on slack with the same issue and got an answer I went into 'file' then 'preferences' then 'settings' then I turned off 'Format on save' this fixed the problem.
 2. Removing 'required' in my input type="submit" as required does not make sense to be used in a submit type.
 This fixed the error.
 3. I added a heading with text which ultimately made my 'Rooms' page look nicer and fixed the warning.
-4. I took ou the 'legend' tag as it was not needed and I put in a H2 tag instead - this fixed the error.
+4. I took out the 'legend' tag as it was not needed and I put in a H2 tag instead - this fixed the error.

 ## Deployment